HariSekhon/Knowledge-Base/aws.md

 /tmp:                root     kernel mount /tmp
 ```

-You may have to reboot the VM, in which case remove or comment out the `/tmp` entry from `/etc/fstab` first to
+You may have to reboot the VM - in which case remove or comment out the disk's mount point entry eg.
-prevent it having a possible boot time error.
+entry in this case from `/etc/fstab` first to prevent it having a possible boot time error.

 You can do the detachment but the volume will still be visible in an `ls -l /tmp` and may require a reboot to clear
 the state and connection to the EBS volume.

+#### WARNING: do not reboot the EC2 instance without commenting out the disk mount or setting the `nofail` option

+Otherwise you will be forced to do a disk mount recovery using another EC2 instance as per the
+[EC2 Disk Mount Recovery](#ec2-disk-mount-recovery) procedure from the troubleshooting section.

 If you do that beware that a Reboot instance may not succeed and you may need a `Force Instance Stop` cold shutdown and
 startup to clear the state as a regular Reboot may get stuck starting up before SSH comes up to do anything.